 Operating lease liabilities and their corresponding ROU assets are recorded at the present value of fixed lease payments over the expected lease term.
 The interest rate implicit in lease contracts was not readily determinable.
 As such, the Company used an incremental borrowing rate based on the information available at inception date.
 In the development of the discount rate, the Company considered its internal borrowing rate, treasury security rates, collateral, and credit risk specific to it, and its lease portfolio characteristics.
-As of December 31, 2021 and 2020, the weighted- average discount rate of the Company's operating and finance leases was 9.0% and 12%, respectively.
+As of December 31, 2022, the weighted- average discount rate of the Company's operating and finance leases was 7.0% and 8.1%, respectively.
+As of December 31, 2021, the weighted- average discount rate of the Company's operating and finance leases was 9.0% and 12%, respectively.
 The components of lease expense were as follows:

 Twelve Months Ended December 31,

-2021 1 2020
+2022 2021

-(i in '000s)
+(in '( 000s)

-Operating lease costs \$ 1,015 \$ 47
+Operating lease costs \$ 2,230 \$ 1,015

 Finance lease costs:

-Amortization of ROU assets 195 157
+Amortization of ROU assets 1,442 195

-Interest on lease liabilities 13 19
+Interest on lease liabilities 830 13

-Short-term lease costs 405 825
+Short-term lease costs 199 405

-Total lease costs \$1,628 \$ 1,048
+Total lease costs \$ 4,701 \$ 1,628